SchlossLab/severe-CDI/paper/paper.md

-the 95th percentile of risk (where 5% of patients screened are predicted to experience severity), these NNB values mean that 600 to 1,200 total CDI patients would need to be screened by an OTU-based prediction model in order for one patient to benefit by treatment guided by the model.
-For comparison, the NNB for pairing the prior EHR-based model with fidaxomicin would be 24.0 with 479.6 total CDI patients screened for one patient to benefit.
+the 95th percentile of risk (where 5% of patients screened are predicted to experience severity), these NNB values mean that 600 to 1,200 total CDI patients would need to be screened by an OTU-based prediction model in order for one patient to benefit.
+For comparison, the NNB for pairing the prior EHR-based model with fidaxomicin would be 24 with 480 total CDI patients screened for one patient to benefit.
 These estimates represent a proof-of-concept demonstration of the potential value of deploying severity prediction models to guide clinicians’ treatment decisions.

 <!--
 rough estimate of costs.